 Please refer to the notes on items needed for completion and flying, then read the instructions completely before starting assembly.
 The assembly photos are for general reference but may not include every step in the instructions.
 If you want hardcopy to work from, all you have to do is click/drag/select and copy all of the text below the photos, open word and paste with "keep original format" and it looks exactly like it does online then you can print it.

-CG location for rocket flight: 13" ahead of the rear end of the main body tube assembly, this should be approx 1/2" behind the joint between the two body tubes.
+CG location for rocket flight: 13" measured from the rear end of the main body tube assembly, this should be approx 1/2" behind the joint between the two body tubes.

 Radio Controlled Rocket Glider Kits

 connect the servo wires to the receiver, make sure the controls are moving the correct way, then velcro the receiver to the inside top of the body tube about 2" back from the end.